MikaBerglund/PeeDeeFul/README.md

 A class library targetting .NET Standard.
 This library is responsible for communicating with the *PeeDeeFul.Server* application.

-To create a PDF document, you first build the DOM using *PeeDeeFul.DocumentModel*.
-Then you
+When creating a PDF document with the client library, you first build the PDF DOM with the help of the *PeeDeeFul.DocumentModel* library.
+Then you pass the DOM on to the client library which then serializes the DOM to *MDDDL* before sending it to the server.
+The server takes the serialized DOM and renders it to a PDF document and returns it.

 PeeDeeFul.js